 In November 2005, the Department also established an independent monitoring body, the Alcohol Marketing Communications Monitoring Body (AMCMB) under the chairmanship of Mr Peter Cassells.
 Its function was to monitor the level of adherence by advertisers and media owners to all these Codes.
 The Department, the BAI and representatives of the Advertising and Alcohol Drinks Industry are represented on this body.
-It issued its first annual report for 2006 in the summer of 2007.
-That report and subsequent reports have shown a high level of compliance by advertisers and the media owners to the various Codes.
+It issued its first Annual Report for 2006 in the summer of 2007.
+That Report and subsequent Reports have shown a high level of compliance by advertisers and the media owners with the various Codes.